 With many original Victorian features, the Red Lion, Cromer has wonderful views overlooking the sea and the iconic Pier.

 The Norfolk Coast Path is graded as easy to moderate and can be walked any time of year.
 If rest days are required, this can be arranged.
-The detailed itinerary has information on places to eat in the day and in the evening as well as shops where food can be brought.
+The detailed itinerary has information on places to eat in the day and in the evening as well as shops where food can be bought.
 Taxi numbers are also included.

 View information on the map by ticking the boxes in the Map Filter.
 Drag the map and use the zoom tool to navigate.